Narrative and Numbers: The Value of Stories in Business

 by Aswath Damodaran

-Aswath Damodaran is a professor of finance who has written several books on business valuation, including The Little Book of Valuation: How to Value a Company, Pick a Stock, and Profit.
+Aswath Damodaran is a professor of finance at NYU who has written several books on business valuation, including The Little Book of Valuation: How to Value a Company, Pick a Stock, and Profit.

 In this book, he computes valuation based on the business narrative.
 “One of the most important lessons I have learned is that a valuation that is not backed up by a story is both soulless and untrustworthy and that we remember stories better than spreadsheets.”
 Conversely, “when a storyteller has wandered into fantasyland, the easiest way to bring him or her back to Earth is with data that suggests the journey is either impossible or improbable.”
 Thus, “you need to bring both stories and numbers into play in investing and business, and valuation is the bridge between the two.”

 “Good storytelling can make a huge difference in the success of a business, especially early in its life.
 To be a successful business, not only do you have to build a better mousetrap, but you have to tell a compelling story about why that mousetrap will conquer the business world to investors (to raise capital), to customers (to induce purchases), and to employees (to get them to work for you)… Storytelling in business comes with more constraints than storytelling in novels, since you are measured not just on creativity but on being able to deliver on your promises.”

 A business narrative “is less about specifics and details and more about big picture and vision.”
 The author says a great story must be simple, credible, authentic, and emotional “in the sense that it comes from the heart.”
 He adds, “Nothing will undercut your story more than mangling the facts.”
 According to psychology research, stories are more likely to be remembered if the listeners “have to work to make inferences and see the connections” and less likely to be remembered if the causal relationships are either too obvious or too weak.